-The purpose of this Unit is to enable students to draw information from across a number of Units to solve a range of business problems.
+The purpose of this Unit is to enable students to draw information from across a number of Units and apply it to new contexts.
 Students will consolidate their understanding of mandatory Units and develop problem solving and analytical skills, as well as learning to apply their knowledge to new situations.
 This is designed to enhance students' ability to apply what they have learned to broader, more dynamic real-life situations.